-PINEHURST, N.C. - Few areas are as fertile for growing golf courses as the Sandhills region of North Carolina.
-The ideal soil and terrain have sprouted 43 of them over the years, anchored by the venerable No. 2 course at the Pinehurst Resort.
+VILLAGE OF PINEHURST, N.C. -- Few areas are as fertile for growing golf courses as the Sandhills region of North Carolina.
+The ideal soil and terrain have sprouted 43 of them over the years, anchored by the venerable No. 2 Course at Pinehurst Resort.

 Donald Ross' masterpiece has inspired a number of top-notch tracks in the region many call the home of American golf.
-Here's TravelGolf.com's list of the Pinehurst area's top 10 courses.
+Here's TravelGolf.com's list of the top 10 golf courses in the Pinehurst area.

 1. Pinehurst No. 2: Early on, No. 2 may lull first-timers into thinking they're playing just another pleasant Sandhills course.
 Then you get to the greens.
 Why does my ball keep rolling back to me?
 Notice the diabolical upside-down-bowl shape?
 Ross called it the ultimate test of golf.